 In previous blog posts we’ve talked about Microsoft Endpoint Manager and how this can be used to secure and manage remote devices across the company estate.
 This week we are looking at it from a slightly different angle.
 Rather than having devices where information, applications and indeed the desktop is locally held on the device – why not have all of that held securely in one location, with the device simply being an access point.

-Windows Virtual Desktop (WVD) is an Azure-based cloud desktop as a service (DaaS) solution for desktop and application virtualization.
-Using Windows Virtual Desktop, companies can deploy virtual Windows desktop environments and application access for individual employees.
+Azure Virtual Desktop (AVD) is an Azure-based cloud desktop as a service (DaaS) solution for desktop and application virtualization.
+Using Azure Virtual Desktop, companies can deploy virtual Windows desktop environments and application access for individual employees.

 Using desktop virtualisation, the Windows 10 operating system does not directly run on the client device that the user accesses it from; rather, it is hosted in Microsoft Azure.
 A user will have their regular personal applications and company applications deployed to their virtual environment.

-Because it runs in Azure, Windows Virtual Desktop uses industry leading security and compliance policies to protect user data.
-WVD can work effectively with Microsoft Endpoint Manager.
+Because it runs in Azure, AVD uses industry leading security and compliance policies to protect user data.
+AVD can work effectively with Microsoft Endpoint Manager.
 This helps protect your infrastructure, with Azure Active Directory allowing you to enable conditional access policies and role-based access control (as shown in the diagram Circle Cloud produced below)...

-Since it’s in the Cloud, WVD is fully scalable to suit your business needs.
+Since it’s in the Cloud, AVD is fully scalable to suit your business needs.
 It can provide tools to automatically provision additional VMs when an incoming demand exceeds a specified threshold.

 You’ll get access to other monitoring services, such as Azure Monitor, which allows admins to identify issues and get alerted through a single interface; and Azure Service Health, which provides personalised guidance to help mitigate downtime and prepare for planned maintenance.

-WVD can also help to keep infrastructure costs down.
+AVD can also help to keep infrastructure costs down.
 Regularly upgrading your Endpoint infrastructure can be expensive.
-But with a Windows Virtual Desktop environment, you can reduce spend on infrastructure by making the most of its cloud capabilities – where you only need to pay for what you use.
+But with a Azure Virtual Desktop environment, you can reduce spend on infrastructure by making the most of its cloud capabilities – where you only need to pay for what you use.

 With the multi session capability of Windows 10 you can have multiple users connected at the same time to maximise your virtual machine utilisation.
 It offers flexibility so you can have the virtual machine like and tweak it to suit your business needs.